cryptekbits/autoscraper-sonnet/README.md

-# AutoScraper: A Smart, Automatic, Fast and Lightweight Web Scraper for Python
+# AutoScraper: A Smart, Automatic, Fast and Lightweight Web Scraper for Python with LLM Integration

 ![img](https://user-images.githubusercontent.com/17881612/91968083-5ee92080-ed29-11ea-82ec-d99ec85367a5.png)

-This project is made for automatic web scraping to make scraping easy.
+This project is made for automatic web scraping to make scraping easy and intelligent.
 It gets a url or the html content of a web page and a list of sample data which we want to scrape from that page. **This data can be text, url or any html tag value of that page.** It learns the scraping rules and returns the similar elements.
 Then you can use this learned object with new urls to get similar content or the exact same element of those new pages.
+With the new LLM integration, it can now provide more advanced analysis and understanding of the scraped content.

 ## Installation